IRM-003: Data Protection of University InformationDate: 10/23/2017 Status: Final

 - Driver’s license number or state identification card number issued in lieu of a driver’s license number;

-- Financial account number, or credit card or debit card number, including any cardholder data in any form on a payment card.
+- Credit card or debit card number, including any cardholder data in any form on a payment card: or

 Note that credit card numbers can never be stored either alone or in combination with any other identifiers.